rougin/basilisk/README.md

 ## Directory Structure

-The following directory names below are only the preferred names [based on my experience](https://roug.in/work/) building projects using Slytherin.
-However, they can be easily be extended or removed as Slytherin not does not conform to any of the specified preferences:
+The following directory names below are only the preferred names [based on my experience](https://roug.in/work/) building projects using `Slytherin`.
+However, they can be easily be extended or removed as `Slytherin` not does not conform to any of the specified preferences:

 ```
 src/